vitessio/website/content/en/docs/19.0/reference/programs/vtctldclient/vtctldclient_ApplyVSchema.md

       --skip-rebuild                            Skip rebuilding the SrvSchema objects.
       --sql alter table t add vindex hash(id)   A VSchema DDL SQL statement, e.g. alter table t add vindex hash(id).
       --sql-file string                         Path to a file containing a VSchema DDL SQL.
+      --strict                                  If set, treat unknown vindex params as errors.
       --vschema string                          VSchema to apply, in JSON form.
       --vschema-file string                     Path to a file containing the vschema to apply, in JSON form.
 ```